 I just heard a comment on the radio about an HBO series set in the seventies.
 They mentioned that, in this series, everyone smoked.
 That got this former smoker thinking.
-What drew me to smoking to begin with?
+What drew me to smoking, to begin with?
 My parents didn’t smoke, but almost everyone else did.
-In the fifties and sixties cigarettes were portrayed as a symbol of success, independence, and charisma.
+In the fifties and sixties, cigarettes were portrayed as a symbol of success, independence, and charisma.
 Seeing stars like James Dean light up seemed so much more than just smoking.
-It was and expressive gesture, signaling every human emotion.
+It was an expressive gesture, signaling every human emotion.
 When actors lit up, the cigarette became an integral part of the scene, signaling the sensitiveness of the moment.
 In the movie Casablanca, cigarettes were front and center.
-From Bogart’s drunken scene with Sam at the piano, to the movie’s finale with Lisa on the airstrip, cigarettes were used to masterfully to telegraph all his feelings.
+From Bogart’s drunken scene with Sam at the piano to the movie’s finale with Lisa on the airstrip, cigarettes were used to masterfully telegraph all his feelings.

 Why did I quit?
 After about fifteen years, I guess I finally began to grow up.
-For me, smoking went from being this vehicle of self expression and independence to a smelly, disgusting inconvenient habit.
+For me, smoking went from being this vehicle of self-expression and independence to a smelly, disgusting inconvenient habit.
 My waking moments were choreographed by cigarettes.
-I was either smoking, or looking for an opportunity to smoke.
-Attitudes about smoking were rapidly changing, businesses were declaring themselves smoke free.
+I was either smoking or looking for an opportunity to smoke.
+Attitudes about smoking were rapidly changing, and businesses were declaring themselves smoke-free.
 The package of coolness and success the cigarette industry used began to slowly unravel exposing the sinister dark side.
 The Surgeon General’s pleas were finally being heard.
 It wasn’t about personal pleasure, it was about profit.
-Profit built on the backs of unsuspecting smokers.
+Profit is built on the backs of unsuspecting smokers.
 Heck, even the actor who portrayed the Marlboro Man came down with lung cancer.
-What a wakeup call for smokers that was.
+What a wake-up call for smokers that was.
 Unless you’re a former smoker, you have no idea of the extent of this addiction.
-After thirty-five plus years, as much as I detest even the whiff of cigarette smoke, I would be lying if I didn’t admit that once in a while the cravings still come.
+After thirty-five-plus years, as much as I detest even the whiff of cigarette smoke, I would be lying if I didn’t admit that once in a while the cravings still come.
 I told Vickie, if I was diagnosed with a terminal illness, and given only a short time to live, after leaving the doctor’s office, I’d stop and buy a pack.